 For a comfortable and convenient stay in Great Yarmouth, look no further than the family-owned Furzedown Hotel.
 Located near the Waterways, this charming hotel boasts 20 newly refurbished bedrooms, each equipped with en-suite facilities, freeview flatscreen TVs, tea making facilities, and free Wi-Fi.

-But that’s not all: the Furzedown Hotel is also home to the Garrod restaurant, which has earned rave reviews from visitors and locals alike.
+The Furzedown Hotel is also home to the Garrod restaurant, which has earned rave reviews from visitors and locals alike.
 With its delicious and diverse menu, cosy atmosphere, and friendly staff, it’s the perfect place to enjoy a meal after a day of sightseeing or to celebrate a special occasion.

 Read Tripadvisor reviews here.